mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 When I started working on TinyPilot, I didn't know how to distribute Linux software.

-To publish the first prototype of TinyPilot, I used the tools that I knew: bash scripts, Ansible, and git.
+To publish the prototype of TinyPilot, I used the tools I knew: bash scripts, Ansible, and git.
 The [bash script](https://github.com/tiny-pilot/tinypilot/blob/2a97cf02bd6e032a2fc60846d7d2c60be92c7c74/quick-install) bootstrapped an Ansible environment and executed an Ansible playbook.
 Ansible installed dependencies, made necessary changes to the operating system, and cloned the TinyPilot git repository.

 The installation process was okay, not great.
 It was slow but reliable and didn't require users to configure anything manually.

 Two years later, TinyPilot's update process was a mess.
-It still relied on the same shaky foundations from the prototype, except now there was complex web of interdependencies.
+It still relied on the same shaky foundations from the prototype, except now there was a complex web of interdependencies.
 Ansible roles depended on Git repositories, which depended on other Ansible roles, which depended on parameters in a bunch of YAML files.
 Minor changes could swallow weeks of development time.

 All this because I never bothered to learn standard Linux packaging tools.

-This year, the TinyPilot learned to use Debian packages.
+This year, the TinyPilot team learned to use Debian packages.
 It was far less painful than I'd feared.
 I thought we'd have to deploy all sorts of package servers and key servers, but it turns out we didn't need any of that.
 The process was relatively easy once we found [the right guides](/retrospectives/2022/12/#getting-out-of-the-ansible-hole).

 Debian packages have accelerated our development.
 The tooling catches expensive mistakes earlier, and we can deploy pre-release versions to physical test devices easily, whereas our previous installation system made that process prohibitively complex.